jlab-hep/localdb-docs/docs/trial-tutorial.md

 $ make -j4
 $ make install
 $ cd ../
-# If you cannot proceed according to your environmental problems,
+# If you could not proceed according to your environmental problems,
 # you can skip here and go to step2.

 ### step2.